kanopi/saplings/README.md

 - Run `fin recipe-unpack kanopi/drupal-build-starter` to unpack the dependencies from this recipe to the site project's composer.json file.

+**Note**
+Redis will need to be setup through multiple steps and PRs.
+You must:
+1. Enable module and pantheon, leave redis config commented out, push to a PR, and merge
+2. Create a new branch/PR, uncomment redis config and push

 ## Contributing

 ### Adding a module